joerivanveen/static-site-to-pwa/README.md

 1. Make sure the correct script (front.js) is present in all new files that will be served to the visitor.
 2. Update the version string, e.g. search `src="/pwa/front.js?v=1.0.4"` and replace with `src="/pwa/front.js?v=1.0.5"`.
 You need to update the version in ALL the files.

 (Re-)upload your entire site to the ftp location, not just the changes.
-This is necessary for the cache to be managed appropriately.
+This is necessary for the cache to be managed correctly.

 ## Pwa functionality
-- When you change the name or location of a folder that is cached, this will invalidate the cache and after a version bump it will be removed from any client that saved it.
+- When you change the name or location of a folder that can be saved, this will invalidate the cache and after a version bump it will be removed from any visitor that saved it.
 - When you change contents in a folder, the version update will update the contents in the cache automatically for visitors that saved it (when they are online).